 After determining the market value of the house and deciding on how badly you want it, it's time to consult with your agent.
 They'll have a handle on the real estate market, and will be able to advise you on how much to offer based on market conditions and your goals.

-A low offer might also be a good bet if the market is what’s called a “buyer’s market.”
-This means that there are a lot of houses for sale right now and not as many buyers.
-Sellers will be waiting for a chance to jump on an offer, depending on how much of a buyer’s market it is, maybe even one that’s well below asking price.
+A low offer might also be a good bet if the market is a “buyer’s market.”
+This means that there are many houses for sale right now and not as many buyers.
+Sellers will be waiting for a chance to jump on an offer, depending on how much of a buyer’s market it is, maybe even one that’s well below the asking price.

 You may also want to offer a low offer just because you’re not that enthusiastic about the house.
 Maybe you feel it’s priced a little high, or you've found other options you'd also be happy with, or you simply don’t want it unless you can get a deal.